Eccentric Regularization: Minimizing Hyperspherical Energy without explicit projection: Autoencoder Experiments

 \subsection{Downstream Classification}

-Another way to test the efficacy of an autoencoder is to train a classifier on the latent variables using different subsets of labeled training items and measure the performance.
+Another way to test the efficacy of an autoencoder is to train a classifier on the latent variables using different sized subsets of labeled training items and measure the performance.
 Table~\ref{table:semisupervised} shows the result of training a KNN classifier on subsets of labeled training items of the specified size, averaged across three autoencoder runs and 20 random subsets for each run.
-The results for $d=8$ and training size $\ge 100$ turn out to be very close (in fact, within the margin of error) to those reported for IRMAE in \citep{jing2020implicit} although in that case an MLP with two fully connected layers of dimension 128 was used for classification rather than KNN.
+For comparison, we note that the results for $d=8$ and training size $\ge 100$ are very close (in fact, within the margin of error) to those reported for IRMAE in \citep{jing2020implicit} although in that case an MLP with two fully connected layers of dimension 128 was used for classification rather than KNN.

 Table~\ref{table:celeba_class} shows the classification error averaged across 40 standard binary features for CelebA, using a Decision Tree with depth 1 (also known as a Stump), a Decision Tree with depth 8, and a KNN with 20 neighbors.
 As a baseline, choosing the majority class in each case would achieve an error rate of 20.0\%.
 Attributes for which a single component provides a significant information gain are listed in Table~\ref{table:stump}, with reference to the principal components shown in Figure~\ref{figure:eigenfaces}.
 According to Table~\ref{table:stump}, the images in the upper half of Figure~\ref{figure:tess} should appear more attractive, more female, with higher cheek bones, wearing lipstick and heavier makeup, compared to those in the lower half.
-Those in the right half should be smiling with mouth$\,$slightly$\,$open,$\,$compared$\,$to$\,$those$\,$on$\,$the$\,$left.
+Those in the right half should be smiling with mouth slightly open, compared to those on the left.